 Remember, even if the mediator is an attorney, they cannot provide legal advice to either you or your spouse.
 The divorce mediator is there to be a neutral third party and help facilitate the conversation.

-So in that sense, you should probably have a lawyer review any agreements before you sign them.
+So in that sense, you should probably have a lawyer review any divorce settlement agreement before you sign it.
 And to a certain extent, the question of whether to hire a divorce lawyer turns on the same factors whether you’re attempting mediation or not:

 Yes, mediation is common in divorce cases.

-Not everyone tries divorce mediation, and not everyone who does is successful, but many divorce cases each year involve mediation at some stage in the process.
+Not everyone tries divorce mediation, and not everyone who tries it is successful, but many divorce cases each year involve mediation at some stage in the process.

-Mediation is a process that can help people resolve disputes of all types and avoid the time, cost, and headache of lengthy legal battles.
+So, what is divorce mediation?
+It is a process that can help people resolve disputes of all types and avoid the time, cost, and headache invovled in lengthy legal battles.
 These benefits can be particularly pronounced in the context of a divorce.

 Divorce mediation is a voluntary process, though.
-The parties have the opportunity to shape the outcome of their dispute, but only if they can reach an agreement.
+The parties have the opportunity to shape the outcome of their dispute, but only if they can reach a settlement agreement together.
 The divorce mediator is a neutral third party and will not decide the issues for the parties.

 Divorce mediation does not work for all couples, and sometimes contentious legal battles are unavoidable.
-The reality is that both the stakes and emotions can run high in divorces, and some things are worth fighting for.
+The reality is that both the stakes and emotions can run high during the divorce process, and some things are worth fighting for.